PauloDevelo/MaintenanceManager/README.md

 Everything (tasks and entries) are saved in a XML file.

 If you want to use this software without compiling everything, you can download the content of EngineMaintenance directory.
 A jar file can be launched with the bat file if you have installed java 8.0.
+The file EngineMonitor.xml contains your maintenance plan and all the history of the maintenance done on your engine.
+The file EngineMonitor.xml in GitHub contains some examples of task.
+You will have probably remove some to add yours.

 Feedback would be appreciated !